 Are you looking for some help recording and maintaining all of your human resource documents?
-Are you drowning in paperwork and looking for a way out?
+Are you drowning in paperwork and looking for a way out?Here are some guidelines to make organizing and maintaining your records a little bit easier.

-What’s The Purpose Of Human Resource Records
+What Is the Purpose Of Human Resource Records?

 They maintain their records by preserving current employee documents and they get rid of old ones.

-So your purpose, as an HR employee, is to be the record keeper of these histories.
+So your purpose, as an HR employee, is to be the recordkeeper of these histories.

-HR departments decide what records they need to keep, and what records they can get rid of, based on company policies and the law.
+HR departments decide what records they need to keep, and what records they can get rid of based on company policies and the law.
 When you consider the sheer volume of records an HR department has to keep, and for how long it has to keep them, it’s pretty obvious why the number one complaint among HR professionals is that they have a hard time dealing with all of their paperwork.

 How are you supposed to achieve your purpose with so much paperwork to organize?
 How are you supposed to know what goes where and for how long?
 How can you possibly analyze these documents if you’re spending all of your time trying to find a way to organize and maintain them?